skramm/homog2d/docs/homog2d_manual.md

 This can be overridden,
 - either by another definition of `HOMOG2D_INUMTYPE` as default types.
-For example, to have 2 machine words for exponent and 3 for mantissa as default, you can add this on top of your file (**after** the `#include` line):
+For example, to have 2 machine words for exponent and 3 for mantissa as default, you can add this on top of your file (**before** the `#include` line):
 ```C++
 #define HOMOG2D_INUMTYPE ttmath::Big<2,3>
 ```